static site checker

 These options are only available on the command line:

-in .INI file format.
+be in .INI file format.
 See CONFIGURATION FILE

 FORMAT below.
 This should be an absolute path.